suartDS/Creating-analytical-tables-with-pandas-and-sql/README.md

 To work with **SQL_Creating_analytical_tables.ipynb** you must have a local Postgres installation deployed or access to Postgres via a url like - postgresql://user:user_pass@db:5432/ from jupyterlab

-How to deploy postgres locally you can see here
+How to deploy JupyterLab and Postgres locally you can see here -

 [Docker JupyterLab and Postgres]: https://github.com/suartDS/docker-for-ds

 ### Packages used: